These days, insurance companies can dictate how much time your doctor can spend with you, and which treatments you can

 Developing lasting relationships with our patients is fundamental to the way we provide excellent care.
 If your membership needs change or you wish to cancel for any reason, you may do so with 30 days’ written notice at any time.
 You may be asked to join a waiting list or pay a re-enrollment fee if you wish to rejoin at a later date.

 Dr. Jill Zackrisson is the founder and inspiration behind Dignitas Health.
 She grew up in Charlottesville, VA, and attended The College of William & Mary for undergraduate studies in Biology.
 She received her medical degree from Virginia Commonwealth University School of Medicine, and went on to complete residency training in Family Medicine at Lancaster General Hospital in Lancaster, Pennsylvania, earning an area of concentration in Obstetrics.
 After graduating from residency, she completed a fellowship program in Obstetrics in Asheville, North Carolina.
 She pursued additional training in NaProTechnology (Natural Procreative Technology), offering her patients a more restorative and individualized approach to women’s health and fertility.
 She served on the faculty of Virginia Commonwealth University St. Francis Family Medicine Residency program in Richmond, and practiced full-spectrum women’s health, Obstetrics and NaProTechnology prior to founding and opening Dignitas Health in 2016.

 She enjoys caring for families and patients of all ages, and looks forward to developing meaningful relationships with her patients over years to come.
-When not in the office, she can often be found enjoying the outdoors, a local winery, or in her pottery studio working on her next “masterpiece.”
+When not in the office, she enjoys spending quality time with her husband and chasing around her young son.
 Dr. Zackrisson is Board Certified by the American Board of Family Medicine, and a Certified FertilityCare Medical Consultant in NaProTechnology.

 Why did we decide to break the mold to start a direct primary care practice?